sean-codes/sean-codes.github.io/_posts/2017-2-15-codepen-messenger-flexbox.md

 ---
 layout: post
 from:
 tags: [codepen, material, flexbox, jquery, frontend, animation]
 title: A Messenger template with flexbox
 type: Codepen Daily
 ---

 This is a simple messenger template that uses vertical and horizontal flexbox!
-Some notes:
+These are some notes I took from the project.

 # Make an element centered

     /* the .parent can be body! */
     .parent{ display: flex; }
     .child {flex: 1; margin: auto; }

 # Vertical flexbox

     .parent{ display: flex; flex-direction: column; }

 # Fluid design element with fixed width of 100px

     .parent{ display: flex; }